PUBLIC ART:

 A suction cup/hoist system is used to carefully position the glass panel into the kiln.

-Later, the carving would also be face up in the kiln, so the artist needed to allow spaces for these suction cups between the design lines.
+The carving would be face up in the kiln, so the artist needed to allow spaces for these suction cups between the design lines.

 The template example below shows how we positioned the cups between carved lines.